OATML-Markslab/Tranception/README.md

 ## Protein Design

 As a powerful generative model with SOTA fitness prediction capabilities, Tranception is well-suited to support the design of new proteins.
 To illustrate these capabilities, we built a Gradio app that enables in silico directed evolution for iterative protein redesign.
-The app is available on [Hugging Face spaces](https://huggingface.co/spaces/PascalNotin/Tranception_design) (ideal for short proteins/mutation ranges) and as a [colab notebook](https://colab.research.google.com/drive/12ni4U1Na9VWwnwdpGzYHCkNC7sud9SLy?usp=sharing) (w/ GPU support each directed evolution cycle takes ~5 mins for full proteins).
+The app is available on [Hugging Face spaces](https://huggingface.co/spaces/PascalNotin/Tranception_design) (ideal for short proteins/mutation ranges) and as a [Colab notebook](https://colab.research.google.com/drive/12ni4U1Na9VWwnwdpGzYHCkNC7sud9SLy?usp=sharing) (w/ GPU support each directed evolution cycle takes ~5 mins for full proteins).

 ## License
 This project is available under the MIT license.